1. Our Role & Your Role

 10. Call Recording & Caller Notice

-When a Caller is connected to a PhoneGal-powered receptionist, the Service will identify itself as an AI assistant.
-Where the Customer’s business location or the Caller’s location requires it, the Service may also announce that the call may be recorded.
+When a Caller is connected to a PhoneGal-powered receptionist, where the Customer’s business location or the Caller’s location requires it, the Service will announce that the call may be recorded.
+The Service does not proactively announce that the Caller is speaking with an artificial-intelligence assistant; if a Caller asks directly whether they are speaking with a person, the Service will identify itself truthfully as a virtual or AI assistant rather than represent itself as a human.
 As described in our Terms of Service, each Customer is solely responsible for ensuring that recording and processing of inbound calls complies with applicable laws, including any “two-party” or “all-party” consent requirements.
 If you are a Caller and do not consent to AI handling or recording of the call, you may end the call and contact the business by an alternative method.

 11. Children’s Privacy